Want the quick answer? Read our FAQ on "How often to change the air filter".

-Sometimes we’re asked what is the number one thing that Savannah area homeowner's can do to protect their air conditioning and heating system between their scheduled PLUS Maintenance Tune-ups?
+Sometimes we’re asked what is the number one thing that Savannah area homeowner's can do to protect their air conditioning and heating system between their scheduled tune-ups?
 It's a simple question with a simple answer; remember to change the heating and air conditioning air filter.
 Replacing furnace and return air filters is crucial to the effectiveness of your HVAC system, not to mention your home's air quality.
 Did you know indoor air pollution is among the top five environmental health risks?
 We know it's the last thing on your mind, but this is really important stuff.
 Changing the air filters is not difficult for most Savannah homeowners, but there are typically two challenges to actually getting it done:

 - Determining just how often to replace your furnace or air conditioner filter.